wing-puah/ng_todo/README.md

 - difference between module and component
 - what will happen if you don't use APP_INITIALIZER
 - is it required to use rxjs in services?
+- How to dynamically render html attributes from parent.
+Will be unknown initially.
+- can you pass a component from parent to child.
+To give the parent the ability to define the component

 ---